X3I/poketwo.com/_pages/items/tidal-bell.md

 ---
 permalink: /items/tidal-bell
 image: /img/logo.png
-description: You can find the Silver Wing on the same island as Lugia.
+description: You can find the Tidal Bell in the Whirl Islands
 ---

 # Tidal Bell